 \subsubsection{Spherical DAHA generators}

-Recall the generators of $\SHH_n(q,q^k)$ given by Lemma \ref{GenLem} (cf. also (\ref{DAHADet}) and (\ref{ElemXY})).
+Recall the generators of $\SHH_n(q,q^k)$ from Lemma \ref{GenLem} (cf. also (\ref{DAHADet}) and (\ref{ElemXY})).
 We have two natural actions of $\OO^\UU$ on the Macdonald polynomials.
 Let $\mathrm{ch}_{V_{\pi}}$ denote the character of $V_\pi$.
 The first action is through insertion via $\kappa$:

 \begin{thm}[\cite{EtKirQuant}] We have

 \end{thm}

 This induces the same action on the weighted trace.
 In terms of spherical functions, this corresponds to: